daviddalpiaz/bsl/linear-regression.md

 \mathcal{D}_{\texttt{trn}} = \mathcal{D}_{\texttt{est}} \cup \mathcal{D}_{\texttt{val}}
 $$

-Again, use 80% of the data for estimation, 20% for validation.
+Again, use 80% of the data for estimation, 20% for validation.^[There is a trade-off here.
+More data for estimation gives better estimates.
+More data for validation gives a better sense of errors on new data.]

 The need for this second split might not become super clear until later on, but the general idea is this: